 - To be competitive, applicants must make persuasive links between theoretical, practical and policy orientations, and demonstrate the links between their projects and the mission and work of the U.S. Institute of Peace and/or the Minerva Initiative.

 - For the Minerva-USIP awards, strong applications should also present a persuasive argument that their research makes a basic or fundamental research contribution to the field, and discuss how their basic research contributions relate to broad concerns of conflict management and peacebuilding that may include (but are not limited to) security and stability.

-Peace Scholar awards may not be made for projects that constitute policymaking for a government agency or private organization, focus to any substantial degree on conflicts within U.S. domestic society or adopt a partisan, advocacy or activist stance.
+- Peace Scholar awards may not be made for projects that constitute policymaking for a government agency or private organization, focus to any substantial degree on conflicts within U.S. domestic society or adopt a partisan, advocacy or activist stance.

 - What is the applicant’s capacity to benefit from and make professional use of the fellowship experience in subsequent years?

 Terms of Award

+Scholarships can be used for any phase of work on dissertations.
 Peace Scholars carry out their fellowship work at their universities or other sites appropriate to their research.
-They are expected to devote full attention to their work and provide periodic reports to the Institute.
-Peace Scholars may be invited to give a presentation at the Institute, to work with Institute staff to present their work on the USIP website via an interview with a USIP staff member or their own writing, and/or to participate in Institute workshops, conferences and other activities.
+Peace Scholars are expected to devote full attention to their work and provide three dissertation update reports to the Institute.
+Peace Scholars will be invited to present their dissertations to experts at the Institute during the annual Peace Scholar conference in the Fall of 2019.
+Peace Scholars may also be asked to do the following: